inet-framework/inet/doc/src/users-guide/ch-networks.rst

    optional mobility model, optional energy models, and any number of applications which are entirely configurable from INI files.

--  :ned:`EtherSwitch` models an :protocol:`Ethernet` switch containing a
+-  :ned:`EthernetSwitch` models an :protocol:`Ethernet` switch containing a
    relay unit and one MAC unit per port.

 -  :ned:`Router` provides the most common routing protocols: